-Students must consume all food and beverages in Center Court, including food or beverages from home.
+Students must consume all food and beverages in their designated eating area, typically Center Court, including food or beverages from home.
 Food or beverages that are dropped or spilled in the building create serious litter and health problems.
 Students are not permitted to order food and have it delivered to the school.